On Convergence of the Inexact Rayleigh Quotient Iteration with the Lanczos Method Used for Solving Linear Systems: Conclusions

 \section{Conclusions}

 We have considered the convergence of the inexact RQI with the unpreconditioned and tuned preconditioned Lanczos methods and have established a number of results.
-These results show how inner tolerance affects accuracy of outer iterations and provide practical criteria on how to best control inner tolerance to achieve quadratic convergence of the inexact RQI.
-It is the first time to appear surprisingly that the inexact RQI with Lanczos converge quadratically provided $\xi_k\leq\xi$ with $\xi$ a constant being allowed bigger than one.
+These results show how inner tolerance affects accuracy of outer iterations and provide practical criteria on how to best control inner tolerance to achieve the quadratic asymptotic convergence of the inexact RQI.
+It is the first time to appear surprisingly that the inexact RQI with Lanczos converge quadratically provided $\xi_{k+1}\leq\xi$ with $\xi$ a constant being allowed bigger than one.
 This is both attractive and exciting as we can implement the method much more effectively than ever before.
 Numerical experiments have confirmed our theory.

-Perspectively, since the inexact RQI has intimate relations with the simplified Jacobi-Davidson method and the former is mathematically equivalent to the latter when a Galerkin-Krylov type solver, e.g., the Lanczos method, is used for solving the linear systems, we can use the convergence theory developed here for the inexact RQI to help understand the inexact simplified JD method.
+Perspectively, since the inexact RQI has intimate relations with the simplified Jacobi-Davidson method and the former is mathematically equivalent to the latter when a Galerkin--Krylov type solver, e.g., the Lanczos method, is used for solving the linear systems, we can use the convergence theory developed here for the inexact RQI to help understand the inexact simplified JD method.
+In this respect, Simoncini and Eld$\acute{e}$n~\cite{SimonciniRQI} have proved the mathematical equivalence of the two methods, and Freitag and Spence~\cite{freitag08} have given a further analysis on the methods with preconditioned Lanczos solves.
+Based on the equivalence, it is significant to extend our theory in this paper to the simplified Jacobi--Davidson method with unpreconditioned and preconditioned Lanczos inner solves.
+A similar relaxation on $\xi_{k+1}$ is expected.
 Meanwhile, the inexact inverse iteration is a simpler variation of the inexact RQI, where varying $\theta_k$'s are fixed to be a constant $\sigma$, leading to different convergence behavior.
 Thus, a specific analysis is needed.
 It is likely to exploit the analysis approach used in this paper to study the inexact inverse iteration.
-Finally, although we have restricted to the Hermitian case, the analysis approach in this paper might be applied to the inexact RQI for the non-Hermitian eigenvalue problem, where the Arnoldi method is used for non-Hermitian inner linear systems.
+Finally, although we have restricted to the Hermitian case, the analysis approach in this paper may be applied to the inexact RQI for the non-Hermitian eigenvalue problem, where the Arnoldi method is used for non-Hermitian inner linear systems.

-We have only considered the standard Hermitian eigenvalue problem $Ax=\lambda x$ in this paper.
-For the Hermitian definite generalized eigenvalue problem $Ax=\lambda Mx$ with $A$ Hermitian and $M$ Hermitian positive definite, if the $M$-inner product, the $M$-norm and the $M^{-1}$-norm, the angle induced from the $M$-inner product are properly placed in positions of the usual Euclidean inner product, the Euclidean norm and the usual angle, then based on the underlying $M$-orthogonality of eigenvectors of the matrix pair $(A,M)$ we are able to extend our theory developed in the paper to the inexact RQI with the unpreconditioned and tuned preconditioned Lanczos for the generalized problem.
-This work is under research.